 Community Stakeholders Meeting No. 1 for Purpose & Need Statement Development: Fall 2016

 Public Information Center for Purpose and Need Statement Development: Fall 2016

-Public Information Center No. 2 for Preliminary Preferred Alternative Selection: Spring 2017
+Public Information Center No. 2 – Conceptual Alternatives and Preliminary Preferred Alternative Recommendation: Spring 2018

 Obtain Resolutions of Support for PPA from Municipalities & Counties: Spring 2018